YEAR 10 WORK EXPERIENCE

 - There will be a short assembly to launch the programme and go through the aims

-- If you are selecting from the database you will then be allocated one of the placements.
+- If you are selecting from the school list you will then be allocated one of the placements.
 The final step will be to send that employer an application form and then keep your fingers crossed that they say yes!

 - If you have organised your own placement you will need to give us details of the business and the name of the person who has approved it.
 We will then sort out the paperwork.